gmansilla/aws-lambda-container-images/README.md

 </pre>
 Just like you would see in AWS Lambda Console!

+## Pushing changes ##
+Since we're using CDK, we can just run ```$cdk deploy``` and the new image will be uploaded to ECR.
+As mentioned before, look at the output as it will print the URL you're going to use to make api calls.

 ## Destroying the stack ##
 After you experiment with this project you should run ```$cdk destroy``` to destroy all the infrastructure we created and avoid incurring in extra charges